vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 - But i am iterating same thing as i have mentioned in earlier article as well.
 Implementation of a virtual mehcanism is purely compiler dependent, no C++ standard is defined for this.
 Here i am describing general approach.
 - Same as before, before learning anything new we have to see why it needed at first place.
 ### Why we need a virtual class?
 - When we use inheritance, we basically extending derived class wiht base class functionality.
-In simple word, base class would be treated as sub-class in derived class.
+In simple word, base class object would be treated as sub-object in derived class.
-- Object of derived class also contain data members of base class.
-This way derived class object also contain base class **sub-object** within.
-- Ya! i know i have said same thing in all above sentences.
 - This would create a problem in multiple inheritance, if base class sharing same mutual class as sub-object in top level hierarchy.
 I know this statement is complex.
 Ok then let see example.
 ```
 class top {public: int t; };